Kirby & the Amazing Mirror: Development

-Virtual Console
+Release

+Kirby & The Amazing Mirror was released for the Game Boy Advance in Japan on April 15, 2004, followed by the region of Europe on July 2, 2004, North America on October 18, 2004, and Australia on December 23, 2004.

+Re-releases

 On August 1, 2011, Nintendo announced that Kirby & The Amazing Mirror would be available to limited Nintendo 3DS owners via Virtual Console, along with nine other Game Boy Advance games that were announced; it was released on December 16, 2011, to join the upcoming Nintendo 3DS price-cut and the Ambassador program starting August 11, 2011.
 This offer is available in all territories and only to those who became eligible in the Ambassador program (by accessing the Nintendo eShop before the date of the price-cut).
-Nintendo has no plans to release this game, or any other Game Boy Advance games, to the general public in paid form on the 3DS.
+Nintendo did not release this game, or any other Game Boy Advance games, to the general public in paid form on the 3DS.

-The game was also released on the both the Wii U's Virtual Console on April 3, 2014 in Japan and April 10, 2014 in North America, Europe, and Australia, and will be released on the Nintendo Switch Online + Expansion Pack service in 2023.
+The game was also released on the Wii U's Virtual Console on April 3, 2014, in Japan and April 10, 2014, in North America, Europe, and Australia, and on the Nintendo Classics service on September 29, 2023, which supports online multiplayer.